Interest-Only Equity Release

 Retirement interest-only (RIO) mortgages

-RIO mortgages are similar to interest-only equity release.
-The similarities being that equity released to applicants needs to be repaid when they pass away or go into a care home.
+RIO mortgages are similar to interest-only equity releases.
+The difference is that equity released to applicants must be repaid when they die or move into a care home.

-However, one big difference is that there is no lower age limit, so those under 55 can apply.
-Plus, applicants can also pay back the principal amount in addition to making interest repayments.
+However, one big difference is that no lower age limit exists, so applicants under 55 can apply.
+Applicants can also repay the principal and make interest repayments.

-The interest repayments are mandatory, and, as a result, your home could be repossessed if you fall behind.
-Another essential idea to consider is that interest rates on these products usually are only fixed for a set period of time.
-Your repayments could therefore go up in the future.
+Interest repayments are mandatory, and if you fall behind, your home could be repossessed.
+Another essential consideration is that interest rates on these products are usually only fixed for a set period of time.
+Therefore, your repayments could go up in the future.

 Lengthening your mortgage term

-If you’re nearing the end of an interest-only mortgage term, you could approach your lender to extend it if you are going to struggle to repay the outstanding balance.
-Your application will be dependent on your lender and how they view your situation.
+If you’re nearing the end of an interest-only mortgage term and will struggle to repay the outstanding balance, you could ask your lender to extend it.
+Your application will depend on how your lender views your situation.

 Remortgage

-You could be eligible for a remortgage, and if you are, you may find that the interest rate you attract is lower.
-You could therefore access the money you need by releasing equity, yet with cheaper repayments.
+You may be eligible for a remortgage, and if you are, you may find that the interest rate you attract is lower.
+You could, therefore, access the money you need by releasing equity yet with cheaper repayments.

-Applications for any equity release products can be complicated, including interest-only types.
-Due to the number of factors that lenders consider and the sheer number of lenders there are, choosing the best product and lender for your circumstances is a daunting task.
+Applications for equity release products, including interest-only types, can be complicated.
+Due to the many factors that lenders consider and the sheer number of lenders, choosing the best product and lender for your circumstances can be daunting.

 That’s why talking with a specialist can be so advantageous.
 They already have expert knowledge of the market, so they can identify the best product from the best lender for you.
 This knowledge will improve your chances of a successful application – achieving the amount you need to release with as low a rate as possible.

-Our broker matching service can connect you with a specialist that is most appropriate for you and your needs.
-There is no obligation to use them, and your initial chat is free of charge.
-Call 0808 189 0463 or make an enquiry so we can match you with an equity release specialist today.
+Our broker matching service can connect you with an equity release specialist who is most appropriate for you and your needs.
+You are not obligated to use them, and your initial chat is free of charge.
+Call 0330 818 7026 or make an enquiry so we can match you with an equity release specialist today.

 FAQs